 An alternative to issuing the IHA for the period requested, and to conducting the project then, is to issue the IHA for another time, and to conduct the project at that alternative time.
-However, the proposed dates for the cruise are the dates when the personnel and equipment essential to meet the overall project objectives are available.
+The proposed time for the cruise is the period when the personnel and equipment essential to meet the overall project objectives are available, and it takes into consideration the timing of the typhoon season (late August-December).